alexdangelo/alexdangelo-old.github.io/_posts/2020-11-15-my-experience-posting-a-job-on-hacker-news-nov-2020.md

 **Discussion**: The applicants from Hacker News tend to reflect the industry as a whole, and women only made up a small percentage of the group.
 While I think there could be some great candidates that applied (and I will review them all), the HN audience may not be the first place to go to source a diverse array of candidates.

 Other considerations: I only posted the one job description targeting a specific type of engineer (full-stack).
-I chose to summarize what Craft does differently than shown in job descriptions.
+I chose to summarize what Craft.co does differently than shown in job descriptions.

 ## Results